TechnicPack/solder/README.md

 ### Step 2

-Next, boot up a server and visit your application.
+Next, boot up a webserver (like Apache2 or NginX) and visit your application.
 If using a tool like Laravel Valet, of course the URL will default to `http://solder.test`.

 1. Visit: `http://solder.test/login`.
 The default username is `admin@example.com` and the default password is `secret`